dcaspit/IMDBClone/README.md

 **8. Version Control:**

-Used Git for version control and used GitHub for collaborative development.
+Used Git for version control and used GitHub for collaborative development. </p>

-Remember to follow best practices, handle errors gracefully, and pay attention to user experience and design principles to make your app user-friendly. </p>

 ## :star2: About the Project
 ### :space_invader: Tech Stack